Ficool

 "But he indirectly saved yer life."

 "He saved yours too."
-I blurt.
+I retort in my highest pitch.

 "Bah, I do not want to hear it any longer, heathen.
 You're prohibited from speaking any further on this matter."
 He shoots me a strange hollow gaze.